Skin Rashes

 - Take shorter, cooler baths or showers

 Identifying the cause of contact dermatitis is the key to treating it.
-If you notice a rash forming where you have worn a particular type of jewelry, you may be allergic to that type of metal, and therefore you should avoid wearing jewelry made from that metal.
+If you notice a rash where you have worn a certain type of jewelry, you may be allergic to that metal and should avoid it.

-Additionally, certain soaps, cosmetics, and even plants can cause contact dermatitis, so it is best to avoid them.
-Avoiding these substances after the onset of symptoms can cause the rash to disappear on its own within two to four weeks.
+Certain soaps, cosmetics, and plants can also cause contact dermatitis.
+Avoiding them after symptoms begin can allow the rash to disappear on its own within two to four weeks.

-In the meantime, make use of anti-itch creams and cold compresses to manage symptoms.
+In the meantime, anti-itch creams and cold compresses may help manage symptoms.

-Mild drug rash may be managed with cool showers or compresses calamine lotion and antihistamines.
-Still, self-care is usually not advised for drug rashes, as symptoms tend to be severe and even life-threatening, so it is best to seek medical care.
+Mild drug rash may be managed with cool showers or compresses, calamine lotion, and antihistamines.
+However, self-care is usually not advised for drug rashes, as symptoms can be severe and sometimes life-threatening.

-Christmas tree rash doesn't usually need any treatment and often disappears on its own within a month or two.
-Sufferers can manage symptoms with over-the-counter medication such as antihistamines, hydrocortisone cream, and lukewarm oatmeal soaks.
+Christmas tree rash does not usually require treatment and often disappears on its own within a month or two.
+Symptoms may be managed with antihistamines, hydrocortisone cream, and lukewarm oatmeal soaks.

-Heat rash usually disappears on its own, but it could lead to infection if not managed correctly.
-Sufferers can prevent or ease symptoms of miliaria or heat rash in the following ways:
+Heat rash usually disappears on its own, but it may lead to infection if not managed correctly.
+To prevent or ease symptoms:

 The Bottom Line